Acellera/acegen-open/tutorials/understanding_the_smiles_environment.md

 ## Extending the AceGen environment for additional data fields

-e can even add more fields to the environment TensorDicts if we need to.
+We can even add more fields to the environment TensorDicts if we need to.
 For example, if we want to use recurrent models, we can add a `recurrent_state` field to the observation.
 This a more advanced topic, but it is important to know that we can add more fields to the observation if we need to.
 Here is how you would do it, with a something called `Transforms` in TorchRL: